ZZP12/CS7280_Network_Science/M3L07_Modularity_and_Community_Detection/M3L07_Modularity_and_Community_Detection.md

 - **Step-I**
 	- Start with a network of N nodes, initially assigning each node to a different community.
 For each node i, we evaluate the modularity change if we place node i in the community of any of its neighbors j.
-	- We move node i in the neighboring community for which the modularity difference is the largest -- but only if this difference is positive.
+	- We move node i in the neighboring community for which the modularity difference is the largest -- but __only if this difference is positive__.
 If we cannot increase the modularity by moving i, then that node stays in its original community.
 	- This process is applied to every node until no further improvement can be achieved, completing Step-I.
 	- The modularity change ΔM that results by merging a single node i with the community A of a neighboring node is similar to the formula we derived earlier – but for weighted networks:

 		- ![M3L07_10](imgs/M3L07_10.png)
-		- where W_A is the sum of weights of all links in A, W_A,int is the sum of weights of all internal links in A, W_i is the sum of weights of all links of node i
+		- where $W_A$ is the sum of weights of all links in A, $W_{A,int}$ is the sum of weights of all internal links in A, $W_i$ is the sum of weights of all links of node i
-		- W_i,A is the sum of weights of all links between node i and any node in A, and W is the sum of weights of all links in the network.
+		- $W_{i,A}$ is the sum of weights of all links between node i and any node in A, and W is the sum of weights of all links in the network.
 - **Step-II**
 	- We now construct a new network (a weighted network) whose nodes are the communities identified during Step-I. The weight of the link between two nodes in this network is the sum of weights of all links between the nodes in the corresponding two communities.
 Links between nodes of the same community lead to weighted self-loops.
 	- Once Step-II is completed, we have completed the first pass of the algorithm.